Ayoubghrib/alx-zero_day/0x03-git/README.md

-this is my second readme
+the readme file for the 0x03-git directory